 Eagle Creek: These packing cubes come in sets of three with three different sizes.
 They are a solid color and are made of a much lighter-weight material than the other brands.

-We have also noticed that what shoes families carry vary widely.
+We have also noticed that what shoes families carry varies widely.
 We started out carrying Crocs for our kids as well as their sneakers and flip-flops and decided they weren’t necessary for us.

 Here’s how these packing cubes worked best for each of us.
 Everyone organizes differently, this should be a guideline for how your clothes may fit best into packing cubes.